Expanding Our Services

 We are expanding our adoption services while still keeping the safety of our animals, staff, volunteers and visitors our top priority.

-The Alex and Elisabeth Lewyt Canine Adoption Center will remain open daily for puppy and dog adoptions by appointment only.
+Beginning Monday, May 3, 2021, The Alex and Elisabeth Lewyt Canine Adoption Center will be open Monday-Thursday, 10am-5:30pm, for dog and puppy adoptions with no appointment needed, and Friday-Sunday, 10am-6pm, by appointment only.

 Social distancing protocols will be observed while on campus and face masks must be worn at all times.
 All visitors entering our facility will be asked to fill out a standard COVID-19 questionnaire and require a temperature scan.
 In the event that there are too many people inside, visitors will be asked to wait in their cars and will not be allowed to crowd around the entrance or front of the building.